Squared Dehn twists and deformed symplectic invariants: Fukaya categories

 \subsubsection{The moduli space $\calM(\bx)$}

 As before, let $S$ be a fixed Riemann disk with $k+1 \geq 3$ boundary punctures and Lagrangian labels $\bL$.
 We assume $S$ is equipped with the strip-like ends $\epsilon_0,...,\epsilon_k$ and perturbation datum $(K,J)$ induced from our universal choices.
-Taking the $(d\theta)$-dual of $K$, we get a one-form $Y$ on $S$ with values in Hamiltonian vector fields on $M$.
+Note that the symplectic form $d\theta$ can be used to dualize any Hamiltonian $H \in \calH$ to a Hamiltonian vector field $X_H$ on $M$ via the prescription $d\theta(X_H,-) = dH$.
+Similarly, by using $d\theta$ to dualize the outputs of $K$, we obtain a one-form $Y$ on $S$ with values in Hamiltonian vector fields on $M$.
 In this context, a {\em pseudoholomorphic polygon with domain $S$} is a map $u: S \rightarrow M$ which sends each boundary component of $S$ to its corresponding Lagrangian label and satisfies the {\em inhomogeneous pseudoholomorphic curve equation}

 Here the superscript denotes the complex anti-linear part with respect to the complex structure on $S$ and $J$ on $M$.
 Let $\gen(\bL)$ denote the set of tuples $\bx = (x_0,...,x_k)$, where $x_0 \in \genHLL{L_0}{L_k}$ and $x_i \in \genHLL{L_{i-1}}{L_i}$ for $i = 1,...,k$.
 Given $\bx \in \gen(\bL)$, $u$ is said to have {\em asymptotics $\bx$} if